dongmaster/heisenautomod/RULES.md

   use Heisenautomod.Rules, "example rules"

   # This makes it so that all chat messages are sent to the functions defined in the body below
+  # If you want the rules to work for files instead, replace the "chat" below with "file"
   handle "chat" do
     # 'func :spammers' is a way of saying "I want all messages to go to the 'spammers' function"
     func :spammers
   end

   # Let's define a function that times people out based on their names, because they're spammers.
-  timeout :nick, ["spammer1", "some_spammer", "imdumb"], :medium, :spammers
+  timeout :nick, ["spammer1", "some_spammer", "imdumb"], :medium, fn -> Process.sleep(100); IO.puts "someone got timed out" end, :spammers

   # Let's go through what's happening here, one section at a time
   # > timeout